schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Gibberish Brewer

-A civil engineering technician pats a aggravated infamy at a rubber pit.
+A civil engineering technician pats an aggravated infamy at a rubber pit.

 ## Retailer